 Benchmarking is a useful way to determine the capabilities of a system and identify potential bottlenecks or areas for improvement.
 There are two types of gaming PC benchmarks that you can use to test your system: gaming benchmarks and synthetic benchmarks.
-In this guide, you will learn about both.
+You should also benchmark gaming PC components.

 Key Takeaways